Former Broncos, Falcons, Giants coach Dan Reeves dies at 77 | Times Leader

 Click here to subscribe today or Login.

-ATLANTA — Dan Reeves, who won a Super Bowl as a player with the Dallas Cowboys but was best known for a long coaching career highlighted by four more appearances in the title game with the Denver Broncos and the Atlanta Falcons, all losses, died Saturday.
+ATLANTA (AP) — Dan Reeves, who won a Super Bowl as a player with the Dallas Cowboys but was best known for a long coaching career that included four blowout losses in the title game with the Denver Broncos and the Atlanta Falcons, died Saturday.
 He was 77.

 A statement released by his family through former Falcons media relations director Aaron Salkin said Reeves died of complications from dementia.
 The statement said he died “peacefully and surrounded by his loving family at his home in Atlanta.”